FizzyFriday/FizzyFriday/README.md

-- 👋 Hi, I’m @FizzyFriday
+👋 Hi, I’m FizzyFriday

-- I create games as a hobby
+and I create games as a hobby

-- I have a public game collection that anyone is able to play at FizzyFriday.github.io
+I have a public game collection that anyone is able to play at FizzyFriday.github.io

 <!---
 FizzyFriday/FizzyFriday is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.